Credit card fees. We all deal with them, even if we don’t enjoy them.

 If you opt-in, an over-limit fee can be up to $35 per transaction.
 You can only be charged up to two billing cycles if you remain over your credit limit.

 How to avoid: Keep your balance below the credit limit or opt-out of over-limit fees.
+Be diligent about keeping track of your spending and don’t swipe with abandon.

 6. Cash advance fee